jsueprez/blockchain-developer-bootcamp-final-project/README.md

 6. Criollo send the physical asset(Criollos's Chocolate) to the buyer and update the status of the NFT.
 7. Once the buyer received the physical asset, the NFT can be unlocked by the buyer.
 8. The buys can now sell/transfer the NFT.
-9. Criollo has the possibility to withdraw funds received by the sales of the NFT.

 ## Deployed version url: